 To be clear, the new Kopitiam is still very casual.
 You order from a laminated menu at the counter, take a number, get your own silverware and bowls, eat happily, and then bus your table.
 You might see some families, some people on dates, and some solo diners on dates with their phones - all of whom are there for the same reason you are.
 To hang out and eat some some affordable food that’s good enough to hold its own against what you’d find at more expensive full-service restaurants.

-That food ranges widely, there’s buttered toast and chicken wings to noodle soups and desserts.
-Since Kopitiam serves food all day, you can get breakfast - which includes everything from fish ball soup to sugary Malaysian-style French toast - anytime.
+That food ranges widely from sweet buttered toast to noodle soups and desserts.
+Since Kopitiam serves food all day, you can get breakfast - which includes some very good fish ball soup and sugary Malaysian-style French toast - anytime.
 And starting at lunchtime, there’s even more to choose from.
-Like spicy cold sesame noodles, an oyster omelette, and a rice dish with dried fish that comes wrapped in a banana leaf.
+Like an oyster omelette we'd elope with, and a rice dish with dried fish that comes wrapped in a banana leaf.
 Overall, the best things Kopitiam makes are light, with a combination of sweet and salty flavors.
 A great example of this is the pan mee soup, which has wide hand-pulled noodles, bits of pork, a sweet anchovy broth, and enough dried fish to use as bait to catch another, larger fish.
 It’s our favorite thing here.